jon-hall/get-me/README.md

 # get me

-Simplifies requiring packages in node harmony, using proxies and memoisation to load packages only as required.
+Simplifies requiring packages in node harmony, using proxies and caching to load packages only as required.

+> WARNING: This library should only be used for prototyping, since it embeds (somewhat difficult to reliably detect/remove) **synchronous** `require` calls in you code - this would generally be considered a *bad* idea.
+One day there may be a rewriter or something which can address this, for now - use at your own risk :smile:.

 ## Install